Creating an Amazon RDS logical replica for PostgreSQL in Managed Service for PostgreSQL

 - Subnet.

-- Security group and rule enabling cluster connections.
+- Security group and a rule allowing cluster connections.

 - Managed Service for PostgreSQL cluster with public internet access.